Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 To explain this we need to talk about how code in Rust is organised with Modules.

+---

 A Module is simply a container for other things, functions, type definitions, other modules, etc.

 You could think of it like a physical container, though you can nest any number of containers together.

 The contents of the module are private to that module unless explicitly marked as public with the `pub` keyword.

+Private items can only be accessed inside that module or its submodules

+---

 We define a module with the `mod` keyword and a name.
 There are then three ways to define what's inside that module:
 1. With a directory named the same thing as the module which contains the file `mod.rs`
 2. With a file in the same directory named the same thing as the module
 3. Inside curly brackets

+---

 If the module exposes anything publicly, you can then reference those things with the path to the module and the name of the thing you're referencing separate by double colons.

 Sound familiar?

 It should, this is how we've been accessing Rust's standard library.
 For example, the `stdin` function is inside the `io` module, which itself is available inside the `std` library module.

+---

 We access that function using stud :: io:: standard in.